Frequently asked questions - trips and courses

 For expeditions, Scotland is one of the few places in the world where, as long as you act responsibly and leave no trace, you can just land and pitch a tent wherever you like.
 Our most regularly paddled trips are:

-– the Inner Hebrides (Luing, Scarba, Lunga etc);
+– the Slate Islands (Luing, Scarba, Lunga etc);

 And if you have a dream trip, just let us know – we’ll do our best to make it happen.

 Yes.
 Gift vouchers for all trip and courses, as well as cash sums, can be bought through our booking page.
 These can only be redeemed on courses and trips.
 Gift vouchers purchased or due to expire in 2021 will be valid until at least December 2022, and if necessary we will similarly extend those bought in 2022.
 Bookings made with gift vouchers can be rescheduled or postponed at no charge if affected by the pandemic, though we cannot offer a refund on a voucher.
 We are always flexible – so if someone has a gift voucher for Sea Kayak Experience Day but wants to offset it against the cost of a course instead that’s fine.

 Gift vouchers for our shop can be purchased on our online shop or by telephone.
 These can only be redeemed in person or over the telephone.
 They can not be used online at this time.